LavanyaBanga/LavanyaBanga/README.md

 ## 👩‍💻 About Me
 - 🎓 Computer Science Engineering student and aspiring Software Developer
 - 🧠 Certified in Data Structures & Algorithms using Java from Coding Blocks
-- 💻 Learning Full-Stack Development and solving DSA problems regularly
-- 🚀 Interested in building scalable and real-world applications
 - 🏆 Participated in coding contests and hackathons including Flipkart Grid 6.0, CodeThon, Hack-ethon, and DecoCX
 - 👩‍💻 Member of GirlsCode and Women Techmakers
 - 🌱 Mentee at Apertre 2.0